 Several of the preeminent appellate lawyers in Maryland practice at Brown, Goldstein & Levy.

-Brown, Goldstein & Levy was ranked Tier 1 in Baltimore Appellate Practice in the 2018 “Best Law Firms” list by U.S. News & World Report and Best Lawyers.
+Brown, Goldstein & Levy ranks Tier 1 in Baltimore Appellate Practice in the “Best Law Firms” list by U.S. News & World Report and Best Lawyers.

 United States Court of Appeals for the Fourth Circuit